 What was the District’s policy for vehicles parking at meters with a placard or license plate?

-Prior to the Red Top Meter program, there was no policy in the District for vehicles parking at meters with a placard or license plate.
+Prior to the Accessible Parking Meter program there was no policy in the District for vehicles parking at meters with a placard or license plate.
 Any driver with a placard or license plate could park for free anywhere, on any street in the District, for twice the time (up to 4 hours) allotted at any parking meter.
 Starting May 8, 2017, vehicles with placards or plates parking at meters in the CBD must pay the meter fee and park for the time posted on the meter or sign.
-Placard and plate holders may park at any Red Top Meter and pay the meter fee and receive additional time.
+Placard and plate holders may park at any Accessible Meter and pay the meter fee and receive additional time.

 Where can I find information about obtaining placard or license plate?

-Will the Red Top Meter program be expanding into other areas of the city?
+Will the Accessible Parking Meter program be expanding into other areas of the city?